-Capital work-in-progress and intangible assets under development represents expenditure incurred in respect of capital projects/ intangible assets under development and are carried at cost less accumulated impairment loss, if any.
-Cost includes land, related acquisition expenses, development/ construction costs, borrowing costs and other direct expenditure.
+Capital work-in-progress and intangible assets under development represents expenditure incurred in respect of capital projects/intangible assets under development and are carried at cost less accumulated impairment loss, if any.
+Cost includes land, related acquisition expenses, development/ construction costs, borrowing costs transaction costs.
+On transition to Ind AS, the Company had elected to measure all of its investment properties at the previous GAAP carrying value (deemed cost).
+The cost comprises purchase price, borrowing cost, if capitalization criteria are met and directly attributable cost of bringing the asset to its working condition for the intended use.
+Any trade discount and rebates are deducted in arriving at the purchase price.
+When significant parts of the investment property are required to be replaced at intervals, the Company depreciates them separately based on their specific useful lives.

-Recognition and Inultial Measurement:
+Recognition and Inuitial Measurement:

 Investment properties are properties held to earn rentals or for capital appreciation, or both.
-Investment properties are measured initially at their cost of acquisition, including transaction costs.
-On transition to Ind AS, the Company had elected to measure all of its investment properties at the previous GAAP carrying value (deemed cost).
+Investment properties are measured initially at their cost of acquisition,